DayreaverDoesThings/Needle-Shell/CODE_OF_CONDUCT.md

 ## Reporting Issues

-If you experience or witness unacceptable behavior, please contact the project maintainers at [contact@example.com].
-We are committed to addressing concerns promptly.
+As the sole maintainer of this project, I am responsible for addressing any issues related to unacceptable behavior.
+If you experience or witness behavior that violates this Code of Conduct, please report it through the repository's issue tracker.

 ## Attribution